reubenlimosfdigital/Amorfa/osfStripeAdapter/classes/README.md

 POST DEPLOYMENT STEPS
 ---------------------

-After deploying the classes, you must perform the following steps:
+After deploying the classes, you must perform the following steps (taken from SF directly):

 CREATE A NAMED CREDENTIAL
 1. Navigate to Setup > Security > Named Credentials